VNG-Realisatie/nlx/docs/content/further-reading/implementation.md

 **5. Embedded CI/CD:**

 - [x] because the source of NLX is available online it's possible to include the source of our components in your own project.
 - [x] this will allow you to have full control of the CI/CD pipeline actions.
 - [x] it's possible to write and execute additional unit and integration tests.
 - [x] NLX can be deployed as part of your own application stack.

-### Pro's and Con's of the different implementation types:
+### Pro's and Con's of the different implementation types

 Different implementation types have different advantages and disadvantages.
 The most important ones are listed in the following table:

 |Implementation type | Pro's | Con's  |